 - Online calls become video by default, audio-only being the exception where you’re not in the right environment.

 - In-person conferences are not over (though they are for O’Reilly Media, sadly).
 But I believe there will be fewer massive ones and more local ones, run by technology vendors.
 FOMO will mean people will attend, especially those that usually work from home as they will be starved of human interaction.
 But mass keynotes with 5,000-10,000 people crammed in seats next to each other may disappear and if they do, good riddance.
-We knew sitting down for long periods of time is bad for your health, now we know they’re also really good at the spreading of viruses.
+We knew sitting down for long periods of time is bad for your back; now we know they’re also really good at the spreading of viruses.

 - Fewer people will describe themselves as ‘keynote speakers’ first, something else second.
 It never made sense to me – most people are more interested in the substance of what you have to say than being a professional speaker for hire.